“that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God;”

 Are you involved in the things of Christ?
 It will be a rude awakening for some of God’s people when they stand before the Judgment Seat of Christ.
 Our generation is infected with the erroneous idea that pervades Christianity that we hire a pastor and staff to do all the work while the congregation sits, observes, and criticizes.
 When we stand at the Judgment Seat, we will be accountable for the gifts and abilities God has given us.
 God does not have two standards, one for the pulpit and one for the pew.
 There is no one brand of Christianity for the plumber and one for the preacher.
 God expects all Christians to do ministry (Eph 4:11,12).

 God has a plan for ministry for every believer.

 Do you have a ministry?
 Your ministry may not be public, but do you have a ministry?
-If you have come to Christ, you should have some ministry whereby you demonstrate that you have come to know God.
-It need not be a spectacular or sensational ministry, but it needs to be real.
+If you have come to Christ, you should have a ministry to demonstrate that you have come to know God.
+It need not be a spectacular or sensational service, but it needs to be real.
 We bring what we have to God’s service.
 God does not expect us to serve him beyond our ability.
 All he expects of us is to do what we can with what we have.
 Bring whatever you have and say, “Lord, I would like you to use me.
 I may not be brilliant, but here I am.
 I want to be used by you.”